PUBH 3017 Occupational Health and Safety

 3. Identifying hazards and managing risk (identification, assessment, control and review).

 4. Collection and management of health and safety data.

 6. Topical issues in work health and safety.

 The following table summarises the standard assessment tasks for this subject.
 Please note this is a guide only.
 Assessment tasks are regularly updated, where there is a difference your Learning Guide takes precedence.

-Subject Contact Margaret Davidson Opens in new window
+Subject Contact Maggie Davidson Opens in new window